 5. Hunt for treasures on the Acadian islands

 The isles of Lam?que and Miscou are home to fascinating tales of island life along with natural, cultural and historical treasures.
 Get your treasure map and then head out on your own adventure.

 6. Experience the joie de vivre at Festival Acadien

 Join thousands of festival-goers in Caraquet to celebrate all things Acadian.
-Cabaret shows, main-stage concerts, and "m?chant partys" (madcap parties) are just a taste of the festivities.
-It all wraps up with the Tintamarre, a noise-making parade that's the largest (and loudest!) popular gathering in Acadie.
+Cabaret shows, main-stage concerts and "m?chant partys" (madcap parties) are just a taste of the festivities.
+And then it all wraps up with the Tintamarre, a noise-making parade that's the largest (and loudest!) popular gathering in Acadie.

 7. Visit the one and only "Sagouine"

 No visit to Acadie is complete without a stop at Le Pays de la Sagouine, a fictional island come to life.
-This living village, filled with a whole cast of characters, is set in an enchanting natural setting where theatre, music, comedy, and dance are featured daily with live performances.
+This living village, filled with a whole cast of characters, is set in an enchanting natural setting where theater, music, comedy and dance are featured daily with live performances.